dell/csm-docs/content/docs/authorization/v1.x/configuration/powermax/_index.md

     **Operator**

     Refer to the [Install the Driver](../../../../deployment/csmoperator/drivers/powermax/#install-driver) section to prepare `powermax-creds.yaml`.

-Change the endpoint to `https://localhost:9400`.
+    Make sure the endpoint points to `https://localhost:9400`.
 Leave `username` and `password` with the default values as they will be ignored.

     **Note:** Authorization does not support backupEndpoint at this moment.